Singapore–Kranji Railway: Contemporary period, railbus service and closure

+In August 2000, the then-prime minister of Malaysia Mahathir Mohamad proposed an underground tunnel to connect Johor Bahru with a new railway station at Kranji, superseding Tanjong Pagar as the new southern terminus of the KTM West Coast railway line.
+The plan, however, did not come to fruition.
 In 2010, the Singapore and Malaysian governments formally agreed to return the Malaysian-owned 26 km long KTM railway land back to Singapore, in exchange for joint development of the land totalling to an area of 270 ha.
 On 1 July 2011, Tanjong Pagar and Bukit Timah stations ceased operation, and the southern terminus of the KTM West Coast railway line was relocated to Woodlands Train Checkpoint.
-By January 2012, every pieces of the railway track had been removed.
+By January 2012, all of the railway track had been removed.